sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 ### Select or create your group of users and get the groupId

-The core concept of sismoConnect is to enable users to selectively disclose statements to applications regarding pieces of personal data, that we call Data Shards, stored in their Data Vault.
+The core concept of Sismo Connect is to enable users to selectively disclose statements to applications regarding pieces of personal data, that we call Data Shards, stored in their Data Vault.
 This is done through the use of zero-knowledge proofs.
 Data Shards originate from groups that can also be created in the Factory.

 All groups created on the Sismo protocol are public, so if someone has already created a group that meets your needs, you can reuse it.
 You can explore all existing groups on our [**Factory explorer**](https://factory.sismo.io/groups-explorer).
 If you have very specific needs, you can create your own group using our [**no-code interface**](https://factory.sismo.io/groups-explorer) or by following this [**tutorial**](../sismo-hub/create-your-group.md) to submit a pull request to our repository.

 For the zkDrop app, we will use the group with all users who contributed to The Merge named [`the-merge-contributor`](https://github.com/sismo-core/sismo-hub/blob/main/group-generators/generators/the-merge-contributor/index.ts).
 To find its unique group ID (groupId) , you can use the [group explorer in the Factory](https://factory.sismo.io/groups-explorer?search=the-mer).
 It’s better to try it out yourself, but you should ultimately find the group’s unique id: `0x42c768bb8ae79e4c5c05d3b51a4ec74a`

 Congratulations!
-You now have an appId (`0x11b1de449c6c4adb0b5775b3868b28b3`) and a groupId (`0x42c768bb8ae79e4c5c05d3b51a4ec74a`), which means you can integrate [sismoConnect](../../readme/sismo-connect.md) into your app.
+You now have an appId (`0x11b1de449c6c4adb0b5775b3868b28b3`) and a groupId (`0x42c768bb8ae79e4c5c05d3b51a4ec74a`), which means you can integrate [Sismo Connect](../../readme/sismo-connect.md) into your app.
 Let’s now focus on how to generate and verify the proof.

 ### Request data privately from your users